ekatwood/meme_hunter/README.md

 Design a smart wallet using Rust that auto-buys new trending tokens every hour.
 It sends you an email if it runs out of capital, or you can just check it.

 Re-issue the query apikey and web app apikey and store them in Firebase or Google Cloud so this project can remain open source.

-To invest in this project for 50% equity, send 50,000 USDC on Solana to: HW6uUz4yxVpHsdqtdVyxFFMFYiVC3SR2ngZQ2CqBjem3